YLokma/Password-Manager/README.md

 Example_App2,https://app2.com,example_user2,example_pass2,Another note
 Example_App3,https://app3.com,example_user3,example_pass3,
 ```
-- the columns can be rearranged, which wil be reflected in the list view columns order
+- The columns can be rearranged, which will be reflected in the list view columns order.
-- the note column is entirely optional and can be removed from the file
+- The "note" column is entirely optional and can be removed from the file.

 ## Notes

 - Ensure the `passwords.csv` file exists and is properly formatted.
 - The program automatically saves changes to the configuration file and synchronizes the password file if a sync directory is specified.
 - Lens dimensions and border colors are saved automatically if the "Save lens dimensions" option is enabled in the settings.
+- If "Run on System Startup" is enabled, a shortcut is created in the system's startup folder.
+The shortcut is deleted if disabled.

 ## License